 WATER POINTS

-Greenview operates and maintains eleven Water points (Bulk Water truck fill stations) throughout the municipal district.
+Greenview operates and maintains thirteen Water points (Bulk Water Truck Fill Stations and two Jug Fill Stations) throughout the municipal district.
 The Potable waterpoints are operated under the requirements of Alberta Public Health.
 Daily, monthly, and annual testing are completed at each site to ensure the quality of drinking water surpasses the required water standards.

 Accounts are required to be set up regarding accessing the waterpoints.
 Please be advised that Sandy Bay and Puskwaskau waterpoints are coin operated